 Some larger providers are bureaucratic and top heavy with too many non-care related staff.
 Standalone providers often provide insufficient support for senior staff to work ‘on the business’ in areas such as strategy, workforce planning, dynamic resource allocation and performance management.

 The contrast between the percentage of ‘not for profits’ in deficit and the profitability of ASX providers confirms the importance of workforce planning in a labour intensive industry with uncertain financial sustainability.

 The Aged Care Workforce Strategy Taskforce Report took a ‘business as usual’ workforce planning view in spite of substantial and ongoing change.

-‘More of the same’ workforce composition is unlikely to meet resident, family, community or government expectations.
-Informed consumers and the contrast between ‘old style’ institutional managers and those who demonstrate resident centred care will determine occupancy and financial sustainability.
+‘More of the same’ workforce composition is unlikely to meet resident or other key stakeholder’s expectations.
+Informed consumers and the contrast between ‘old style’ institutional managers and those who demonstrate resident centred care will determine occupancy.

-New service models must evolve to deliver higher quality outcomes.
-The principles of resident centred care and learning from other industries will assist develop new models with different skills and a different workforce composition to meet defined strategic outcomes at each site.
+New service models must evolve to deliver higher quality outcomes. resident centred care principles and learning from other industries will assist develop new models with different skills and a different workforce composition to meet defined quality resident outcomes.

-Strategic workforce planning identifies workforce composition to deliver quality care in a financially sustainable business model acknowledging the automation, robotics and Artificial Intelligence potential.
+Strategic workforce planning identifies the workforce composition required to deliver quality care in a financially sustainable business model acknowledging the potential of automation, robotics and Artificial Intelligence.

 “We cannot solve problems with the same thinking we used when we created them.”
 Albert Einstein